-This 87-acre, upland forest is on the Illinois Natural Areas Inventory.
+THIS 87-ACRE, UPLAND FOREST is on the Illinois Natural Areas Inventory.
 In 2005 it was dedicated as an Illinois Nature Preserve and TNC donated it to the Land Conservation Foundation.
 Mettler Woods has old oak and hickory trees and a spectacular spring wildflower display.
-It is located off Il 10 west of Clinton, Il.
+Located off Illinois 10 west of Clinton, it has almost two miles of trails to hike and explore.